 Web site: http://barstandardsboard.org.uk

-You may also contact the BSB who have a web page containing answers to frequently asked questions.
+You may also contact the BSB who have an online reporting form.

 To satisfy the Provision of Services Regulation 2009 the following information is provided to clients and solicitors using the services of barristers at Tennyson Chambers.

 All members of Tennyson Chambers – the Chambers of Susan Brown- are individual sole practitioners operating their individual legal practices in their own practising names and where appropriate are registered for VAT in their own personal trading name with Her Majesty’s Customs and Excise.
 VAT numbers are available on request prior to first instruction.
 The trademark of Tennyson Chambers is not VAT registered as it is not a company.
 LPP, or corporate entity and has no legal existence of its own other than as a United Kingdom registered trademark.

 Invoices of external suppliers should be rendered to barristers of Tennyson in the personal/practising name of the barrister member concerned.

 A barristers Chambers.
 Providing legal services.

 As stated above Tennyson Chambers is not a company, LLP, or partnership or a firm, but a United Kingdom registered trademark of Miss Susan Brown.
 Individual barrister sole practitioners are led by the Head of Chambers and work in their own individual practices whilst sharing some of the facilities available within Chambers which, for marketing purposes only, is known by Miss Brown’s United Kingdom registered trademark of “Tennyson Chambers”.

 Tennyson Chambers is established at the following address and contact details are as follows –